 Each bath provides ergonomic comfort and security for users.
 The sculpted transfer seat includes swing-away nursing arms and a safety belt so residents feel reassured during transfer in and out of the bath.
 Postural support is provided when sitting in the bath and through the Gentona’s height adjustment, carers can fully engage with bathers at eye-level.
 This hi-lo functionality is crucial for safe working heights so the risk of musculoskeletal injury is minimised for carers.
 They can avoid excessive bending or stopping when washing residents especially with the integrated high-level shower facility.

 Infection control is a top priority within all care facilities.
 This is why B&M Care has selected Gentona baths from Gainsborough as they include BioCote anti-microbial technology.
-Integrated during the manufacturing process, BioCote provides 99.99% protection against Influenza H1N1, E.coli, Salmonella and antibiotic resistant ‘Superbugs’ such as CRO, CRE, VRE and MRSA.
+Integrated during the manufacturing process, BioCote provides up to 99.99% protection against Influenza H1N1, E.coli, Salmonella and antibiotic resistant ‘Superbugs’ such as CRO, CRE, VRE and MRSA.
 BioCote is a highly established solution developed over 20 years however inclusion in an assisted bath is a world’s first.
 This pioneering technology, which cannot be worn off or wiped away, significantly reduces the risk of resident and carer illness.